PsiQ/bartiq/docs/concepts/rewriters.md

 ## Concepts
 In designing the rewriter framework we implemented a number of different utility classes.
-A typical user should not need to interact with these objects, but we describe them here for completeness.
+A typical user should not need to interact with these objects directly, but we describe them here for completeness.

 #### Instructions
 An `Instruction` is an action that marks a change to an expression.
 The following `Instructions` are implemented: